rkam/shairport-sync/CAR INSTALL.md

 ## The Basic Idea

 The basic idea is to use a small Linux computer to create an isolated WiFi network (a "car network") and run Shairport Sync on it to provide an AirPlay service.
 An iPhone or an iPad with cellular capability can simultaneously connect to internet radio, YouTube, Apple Music, Spotify, etc. over the cellular network and send AirPlay audio through the car network to the AirPlay service provided by Shairport Sync.
 This sends the audio to the computer's DAC which is connected to the AUX input of your car audio.

-### Notes
-1. **Android:** Android phones and tablets can not, so far, do this trick of using the two networks simultaneously.
+Please note that Android phones and tablets can not, so far, do this trick of using the two networks simultaneously.
-2. **Volume Control, AirPlay 2:** In iOS 17 and later, if Shairport Sync is built for AirPlay 2, you won't be able to control the volume from your iOS device.
-This is because volume control settings are not sent from the iOS device to Shairport Sync in this mode.
-In practice, this should not be a problem -- you control the volume using the car audio's volume control, the same as any other source.
-3. **Volume Control, classic AirPlay ("AirPlay 1"):** if Shairport Sync is built for classic AirPlay, you can control the volume from your iOS device.

 ## Example